graphql/graphql-spec/spec/Section 6 -- Execution.md

 "Response Stream" where each event in the event stream is the result of executing the operation for each new event on an underlying "Source Stream".

+Executing a subscription creates a persistent function on the server that maps an underlying Source Stream to a returned Response Stream.

+Subscribe(subscription, schema, variableValues, initialValue):

+  * Let {sourceStream} be the result of running {CreateSourceEventStream(subscription, schema, variableValues, initialValue)}.
+  * Let {responseStream} be the result of running {MapSourceToResponseEvent(sourceStream, subscription, schema, variableValues)}
+  * Return {responseStream}.

+Note: In large scale subscription systems, the {Subscribe} and {ExecuteSubscriptionEvent} algorithms may be run on separate services to maintain predictable scaling properties.
+See the section below on Supporting Subscriptions at Scale.

 An event stream represents a sequence of discrete events over time which can be observed.
 As an example, a "Pub-Sub" system may produce an event stream when "subscribing to a topic", with an event occurring on that event stream for each "publish" to that topic.
 Event streams may produce an infinite sequence of events or may complete at any point.
 Event streams may complete in response to an error or simply because no more events will occur.
-An observer may at any point decide to stop observing an event stream, after which it must receive no more events from that event stream.
+An observer may at any point decide to stop observing an event stream by cancelling it, after which it must receive no more events from that event stream.

 As an example, consider a chat application.
 To subscribe to new messages posted to the chat room, the client sends a request like so: